tisannai/plinth/README.md

 also allocate and store the value in a single action with the `plcm_store()` function.

+Deallocation (put back) is possible with `plcm_put()`.
+The deallocations must occur in reverse order to the allocations and they have to be annotated with the corresponding allocation size.

 If the continuous data storage requires a terminating value, `plcm_terminate()` can be used.
 For example, a NULL terminated array can be done with `plcm_terminate()`.